Introduction

 Customer support plays a big role when choosing software because you need it at every step whether it is onboarding for training, during the use for resolving bugs, and even at the end of the tool life cycle if you want to migrate to another tool.
 Find a company that provides 24/7 support in your language so that you can get issues resolved faster.

-I hope these suggestions help you choose the right productivity tool for developers.
+I hope these suggestions help you choose the right productivity tools for developers.

 It is no secret that tools help you improve productivity, make work life easy, and facilitate you to work together.
 For every type of task in a software development project, there is software to help you.
 So, there is no need to waste time on manual efforts.